Getting Started with Nette Tester

 require __DIR__ . '/vendor/autoload.php'; # load Composer autoloader

-Tester\Environment::setup(); # initialization of Nette Tester
+Tester\Environment::setup(); # initialize Nette Tester

 $stack = [];